Kalasoiro/esp32s3-tinyusb-xinput/README.md

 Working XInput USB HID device with an ESP32-S3 that shows up as Xbox 360 controller.
 Modified from https://github.com/fluffymadness/tinyusb-xinput to fit this board.

+Compiles on Arduino IDE with ESP32S3 Dev Module selected as board, not tested with other models.